react-navigation/react-navigation/docs/guides/Guide-Quick-Start.md

 ## Creating a DrawerNavigator

-To get started with `TabNavigator` first import and create a new `RootTabs` component.
+To get started with `DrawerNavigator` first import and create a new `RootDrawer` component.

 ```javascript
 import { DrawerNavigator } from 'react-navigation';